 Besides these categories, there are other criteria that doctors use to diagnose brain injuries.
 We’ll examine those in the sections below.

 Types of Traumatic Brain Injury

 Doctors typically group traumatic brain injuries into two main categories: closed injuries and open (or penetrating) injuries.

 Closed injuries refer to TBIs that do not fracture the skull.
 Open injuries, on the other hand, occur when the skull bone breaks or is penetrated, leaving the brain exposed to the elements.

 Within these two groups there are several different types of traumatic brain injuries that can occur:

 Concussions are the most common type of traumatic brain injury.
 When a strong force strikes your head, your brain moves in the direction of the force until it collides with your skull, causing damage.

 Although in the past concussions were considered only minor inconveniences, doctors now take them seriously.
 Concussion symptoms can range from mild to severe, and in some cases can even cause life-long difficulties.

 If concussion symptoms persist for longer than a month, then you most likely have developed post-concussion syndrome.
 Fortunately, there are ways to manage this condition with certain post-concussion syndrome treatments.

 These often accompany concussions.
 A contusion is essentially a bruise on the brain, which means it is a mild form of bleeding.
-Severe contusions are also sometimes referred to as coup-contrecoup injuries (see below).
+One type of contusion where injury occurs in two parts of the brain is referred to as a coup-contrecoup injury (see below).